|

 A replica of the bench was put in place here in 2004 for the filming of

-"Speer und Er," but it has since been removed and the old
+"Speer und Er," but it has since been removed and a smaller

 |